hanaarmi/multimodalpdf/readme.md

 ## Opensearch

-1. This repo is build for opensearch managed cluster, not serverless.
-You must make opensearch cluster before run.
+1. This repo is built for opensearch managed cluster, not serverless.
+You must make opensearch cluster before running this app.

 2. After creating opensearch cluster, you should associate analysis-nori packages first.

+3. To use devtools in your local, you should set Access Policy in Security configuration tab.

-3. In devtools, make your index with name same as you set in .env file
+4. In devtools, make your index with name same as you set in .env file

 ```
 PUT /[INDEX-NAME]